dojo/docs/dojo/on/asyncEventListener.rst

 .. contents ::
   :depth: 2

-This module provide a utility function that helps to use asynchronous event listener.
-In some browser the event object can be invalid when reached from an asynchronous function (like a debounce).
+In old browsers (such as IE 8 and bellow) the event object can be invalid when reached from an asynchronous function (like a debounce).
-This utility accepts a function as parameter.
+This utility accepts a function as its parameter.
-It evaluates if the browser support asynchronous event listener and returns and appropriate listener, where the event will be valid.
+It evaluates if the browser supports asynchronous event listener and returns an appropriate listener, where the event will be valid.

 Usage
 =====

-The module's return value is a function that can be used as event listener:
+The module's return value is a function that can be used as an event listener:

 .. js ::